ikepgh/AmiTwitter/trunk/README.txt

 -----------

 Recompiling has quite a few dependencies, hence the file size...but, hey, it works!
-Compiled on OS 3.x (WinUAE/Cubic IDE/gcc 2.95.3-4) with the following dependencies:
+Compiled on OS 3.x (WinUAE/Cubic IDE/gcc 2.95.3-4) and MorphOS (AmiDevCpp) with the following dependencies:

 curl 7.14.0,  libxml2-2.6.22,  zlib-1.2.3,  libdl,  glib-2.4.4,  iconv-1.12,
 gettext-0.11.2 (libintl.a),  openssl 0.9.7m (libssl.a & libcrypto.a),  pth-bin
 (pthread.a 2.0.7), libm  &  libc.

-Here's the string used on 3.x:
+Here's the string used on 3.x/MorphOS:

 gcc -lauto -lcurl -lxml2 -lz -ldl -lglib-2.0 -liconv -lintl -lc -lssl -lcrypto -lpthread -lm -lcurl